 Why are we using this?

-One can find numerous articles on public and professional forums dealing with security issues of Bluetooth locks.
-The most common problem is that these devices use built in AES encryption for wireless communication, which is a standard method in BLE 4 technology.
+One can find numerous articles on public and professional forums dealing with security issues of Wireless locks.
+The most common problem is that these devices use built in AES encryption for wireless communication, which is a standard method in the built in Wireless technology.

 It is a well-known issue that the applied key-exchange protocol is vulnerable to data theft tricks and it is fairly easy to open the encryption even on a simple computer.